 For well over a decade, UNICEF and the National Basketball Association have leveraged the global power of basketball on behalf of the world's most vulnerable children.
-Through the NBA Cares initiative, the league and its players have partnered with the U.S. Fund for UNICEF to protect the rights of children around the world through fundraising programs, advocacy initiatives and disaster relief.
+Through the NBA Cares initiative, the league and its players have partnered with the UNICEF USA to protect the rights of children around the world through fundraising programs, advocacy initiatives and disaster relief.

 Through NBA Cares, the NBA and its players are critical first responders in times of emergency.
 In November 2013, the NBA and the National Basketball Players Association responded to the catastrophic typhoon in the Philippines with a generous donation in support of UNICEF's humanitarian work.
 In 2010, both organizations responded to the devastating earthquake in Haiti with critical funding for relief efforts while individual players, such as Samuel Dalembert, stepped up to help as well.
 Recently, the NBA community assisted in UNICEF’s call to action to aid the thousands of children caught in the cross-fire of the war in Syria as well as the fight to overcome malnutrition in Africa's Sahel and Horn of Africa regions.
 In times of crisis, children in need know that the NBA Cares.

 Field visits are one of the most important ways NBA players engage with UNICEF.
 Creating a positive environment for everyone, NBA players interact with aid workers, children and parents and personally experience the work of UNICEF's lifesaving programs.
 These field visits also draw critical media attention to UNICEF’s efforts.
 Players recently visited a number of African countries including South Africa (Kyrie Irving), Tanzania (Tyson Chandler), Chad (Pau Gasol), Kenya (Nick Collison, Luc Mbah Moute, Dikembe Mutombo) and Zambia (Jose Calderon).